 Diabetic retinopathy screening

 Diabetic retinopathy occurs when diabetes damages the small blood vessels in the part of the eye called the retina.
 Screening for diabetic retinopathy can detect changes in the retina at an early stage, before you are aware of them.
-If detected in time, treatment is very effective at preventing loss of vision in the majority of people.

 Important to attend screening